 - Have completed your freshman (9th), sophomore (10th) or junior (11th) year of high school.

 Our board will review your submitted application.
-If selected to continue to the interview phase, you will be contacted on or around May 15, 2018.
+If selected to continue to the interview phase, you will be contacted in May.

 - Attend a 30-minute interview as part of the program selection process

-- Final program decisions will be made by mid-June 2018
+- Final program decisions will be made by mid-June.

 electronic application package must include the application, statement of interest, transcript, approval of your